Recursive Deep Inverse Reinforcement Learning: Experiment details

 \subsection{Reward Function and Discriminator Network Architectures}

-We use the same neural network architecture to parameterize the cost-function/reward- function/discriminator for all methods.
-For continuous control task with raw state input, i.e. Cartpole,MountainCar, and the MuJoCo tasks, we use two-layer of MLP with ReLU activation function to pa- rameterized the cost function/discriminator with a hidden size of (16,16).
+We use the same neural network architecture to parameterize the cost function/reward function/discriminator for all methods.
+For continuous control task with raw state input, i.e. Cartpole,MountainCar, and the MuJoCo tasks, we use two-layer of MLP with ReLU activation function to parameterized the cost function/discriminator with a hidden size of (16,16).
 Networks are randomly initialized at the start of each experiment, and all experiments are run on Nvidia-H200 GPU Cluster with 1 GPU per job(seed), with runtimes ranging from 30s/episode for CartPole and 2mins/episode for Walker2d on all benchmarked and competing \gls{irl} methods.